 The game plays basically the same as the first one with just some extra tricks thrown into the catalogue.
 It would have been nice to see something else in terms of major movements, but it worked fine the first time so not really a necessary tweak.
 The art style is also much better in this one as the worlds were really beautiful and filled with great objects to maneuver through.
 The local multiplayer for up to four players is also a great addition for those that like to play with others on the same console so that was nice.
 The soundtrack was also solid for the game matching the intense tricks being pulled off in the foreground which was great.
 Other than that's basically the same sort of title gameplay wise aside from better worlds, crazy ramps and a solid array of new objects to skate across.

 OlliOlli 2: XL Edition is a great sequel to the original simplistic title bringing with it a number of great new modes, local multiplayer and beautiful worlds to skate through.
 There's tons of content for fans of the first game as it's just an overall better experience.
 It's still somewhat difficult for regular players though the challenge is great and I'm sure better skateboarders will love grinding and popping off tricks in the new crazy levels.
 It's definitely just a bigger game with more modes and challenges to compete in.

-Review Done on OlliOlli 2: XL Edition for Xbox One
+OlliOlli 2: XL Edition Review on Xbox One

 Review Code Provided by Team17